deneb-viz/deneb-viz.github.io/docs/deeper-concepts/formatting-values.md

 ## Vega Implementation

-If using Vega, you'd call the custom formatter in lieu of the [format](https://vega.github.io/vega/docs/expressions/#format) expression, e.g. for an axis tick label:
+If using Vega, you'd call the custom formatter in lieu of the [format](https://vega.github.io/vega/docs/expressions/#format) expression, e.g., for an axis tick label:

 ```json highlight={10} showLineNumbers
 {